 The silver mining boom period unfortunately was short-lived because by 1890 the value of silver dropped dramatically in markets across the country.
 After that downturn many miners left Calico in search of work but some mines clung on with the mining of the mineral Borate.
 The mining of Borate was successful for a few years with a profit of $45 million dollars.
 In the 1930s the mining company Total Wreck attempted to mine for gold but by 1941 Calico was abandoned completely and left to fade away like so many other mines abandoned throughout the country.

 As it turned out, all was not lost for this small piece of important western history.
 In the 1950s Mr. Walter Knott – yes, the same Knott from Knott’s Berry Farm – purchased the complete town of Calico.
 Mr. Knott set out to restore the town and successfully architecturally restored all but five of the original buildings.
-According to the San Bernardino Parks, Calico received State Historical Landmark in 1982 and in 2005 was proclaimed by then Governor Arnold Schwarzenegger to be California’s Silver Rush Ghost Town.
+According to the San Bernardino Parks, Calico received State Historical Landmark status in 1982 and in 2005 was proclaimed by then Governor Arnold Schwarzenegger to be California’s Silver Rush Ghost Town.

 Today the Calico Ghost Town is a much loved piece of history with visitors from all over the globe.
 So what is there to do there?